Find out what distinguishes a creative genius from average people and how to train your ability to develop valuable ideas.

 “Neither a lofty degree of intelligence nor imagination nor both together go to the making of genius.
 Love, love, love, that is the soul of genius.” — Wolfgang A. Mozart

-Perhaps it is another way of thinking that creative geniuses are capable of because of some altered dynamics of their neural networks in the brain, that may differ from those of ordinary people?
+Perhaps it is another way of thinking that a creative genius is capable of because of some altered dynamics of the brain neural networks, that may differ from those of ordinary people?

 As a human being, you were already placed in the cradle with the astonishing capacity for being creative.

 Without the ability to create something new and meaningful that offers a particular value, our species would, if anything, live in caves, hungry and naked.

 Humans would never have invented stone tools, housings, technologies, art, culture, science, or anything else because we would spend our time doing the same old things over and over again, as we’ve always done before.

 This does not mean that other species do not exhibit certain precursors to creativity.
 For example, New Caledonian crows can creatively combine objects to construct novel compound tools (watch here a video of this).

 However, there is no question that human innovation capacity has reached hitherto unknown heights.

 We make technology to leave our natural terrestrial habitat, fly millions of miles through space, and soon even build colonies on uninhabitable planets like Mars.

 We develop brain-computer interfaces that allow us to connect our organic bodies to technology, which enables us, among other things, to control machines with mere thoughts.